Carina-P/ms3-best-books/README.md

 ### Strategy Plane
 #### Site owner's goal
 - Earn money on each book purchased via link from the site.
-- Get inspired from users reviews and recommendations.
+- Get inspired from user's reviews and recommendations.

-#### External users goal
+#### External user's goal
-Find books they would like to read.
+Find books user would like to read.

 There are three types of users:
 - Those who just want to get inspiration and find books to read: **Viewer**.